SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 #### init_ADC0
 Initializes the ADC clock prescaler to get a legal frequency, sets up defaults and enables the ADC.
 It can be overridden with an empty function to prevent it from initializing the ADC to save flash if the ADC is not used. if main is overridden and tou want the right clock speed, you MUST init_clock MUST be called first in that case.

+#### init_ADC1
+As above for ADC1 on parts that have it (1614, 1616, 1617.
+3216, 3217 - smaller size and 0-series parts don't have it, and 2=series parts have an ADC0 that is far the ones on the 0/1-series).
+Must be called manually.
+See the [Analog Reference](Ref_Analog.md)

 #### init_timers
 Calls initTCA0(), and then initTCD0() (if the part has one).
 There is no general initialization of TCBs as they are not used for e generic purpose.
 This cannot be overridden - override the function for the timer you're doing something different to, if required for your application.
 If all the timer initialization functions are overridden with empty functions then this will be optimized away.